MithrilMan/MithrilShards/docs/index.md

 - I like fantasy a lot, [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien){:target="_blank"} of course has been one of my reads and mithril is a fictional metal in his universe.
 - The main properties of [mithri](https://en.wikipedia.org/wiki/Mithril#Properties){:target="_blank"} are: being very strong, light and in its pure form very malleable to work with.
-- I'm a developer that like to curate its software to be extensible and solid.
+- I'm a developer who likes to engineer my software to be extensible and solid.
 - My github handle is MithrilMan, guess what?

 Now take these information, mix them up, and you'll see that to I aim to have a robust, fast and flexible project!